one-command/dev-setup/README.md

 - Well-tested on Ubuntu and Debian
 - Uses official installation methods

+### **Why use the wrapper script?**
+The `install.sh` wrapper ensures interactive prompts work correctly when piping from curl.
+It downloads the main script and executes it with proper terminal handling.

 ### **Can I customize what gets installed?**
 Absolutely!
 The script asks you interactively, or you can fork it and modify the code directly.